 The Basics of Thunder and Lightning

-A meteorologist shares answers to common student questions
+Meteorologist Al Peterlin shares answers to common student questions about thunder and lightning.

 - Grades: 3–5, 6–8